morgancross2/classification_project_telco/README.md

 Steps taken:
  - I utilized my get_telco_data function from my acquire.py file.
 This function gathers the data from the Telco schema in the CodeUp database via an SQL query.
- - I utilized my prep_telco function from my prepare.py file.
-This function:
+ - In this step, I called prep_telco from my prepare.py file.
+This function
-    - handles nulls (there were none)
+    - handles nulls
     - drops the foreign id columns
     - casts monetary columns to floats
-    - enumerates binomial features to 0 (false) and 1 (true) for ease of exploration and modeling (See Data Dictionary above for details.)
+    - enumerates columns's data for ease of exploration and modeling (See Data Dictionary above or in README for details.)
  - I feature engineered a column named 'extras'.
 This column contains a count of all add-on subscriptions customers may add.
 The amount of extras may play a role in churn.
 More to be explored in the next step.
  - Before moving to exploration, I split the data into train (60%), validatev(20%), and test (20%) datasets; these were stratified for the target: churn.

+What happened to each feature?
+- internet_service_type_id, payment_type_id, and contract_type_id were dropped because they are foreign keys to other features that were merged to the table via the initial acquire query.
+- total_charges with no entry were corrected to reflect 0.
+This feature was then casted into a float.
+- internet_service_type and payment_type were transformed via dummies.
+This change displays the categorical options for each feature in their own boolean-like columns with 1 for True and 0 for False.
+- contract_type, gender, partner, dependents, phone_service, paperless_billing, churn, multiple_lines, online_security, online_backup, device_protection, tech_support, streaming_tv, and streaming_movies features were transformed to display 1 for True and 0 for False in place of 'Yes' or 'No'.

 -----
 ## Data Exploration